An Eye-Opening Look at Volunteer Time Off Programs

 What does VTO look like in practice?

-• Skill-based efforts in which employees offer to perform a certain skill for a nonprofit, free of charge.
+- Skill-based efforts in which employees offer to perform a certain skill for a nonprofit, free of charge.
 This may be anything from offering pro-bono law services to preparing food.

-• Emergency or disaster response teams which are put together quickly to lend aid to the community after a crisis.
+- Emergency or disaster response teams which are put together quickly to lend aid to the community after a crisis.
 This could be in response to severe weather, tragic events, crimes, fires, and more.

 VTO Policy Structure

-• Hour accrual details.
+- Hour accrual details.
 Explain how employees will accrue hours.
 For example, they might earn one VTO hour per biweekly pay period.

-• VTO pay rate.
+- VTO pay rate.
 Note that employees will be paid their standard rate during VTO.
 This will assuage any concerns about sacrificing pay to volunteer.

-• Examples of appropriate and inappropriate use cases.
+- Examples of appropriate and inappropriate use cases.
 To make sure all of your employees are on the same page, include examples of proper and improper use of the program.
-An “appropriate” example could be cleaning up a beach or park while an “inappropriate” example might be vacationing in Hawaii and providing free surfing lessons.
+An “appropriate” example could be cleaning up a beach or park, while an “inappropriate” example might be vacationing in Hawaii and providing free surfing lessons.

-• Miscellaneous guidelines or rules.
+- Miscellaneous guidelines or rules.
 Finally, list any other guidelines that may be relevant during the program, such as a cash-out policy, how to log hours, and how to obtain “proof” of the volunteer experience.

-While this may seem like a long list of information, including each of these elements is critical to the success of your program and reducing miscommunications with employees.
+Including each of these elements is critical to the success of your program and reducing miscommunications with employees.
 Your HR team, company leaders, financial professionals, and any other major stakeholders will need to collaborate to build out the policy and ensure everyone is on the same page.

 Sample VTO Policy